fluentassertions/fluentassertions/docs/AssertionScope.md

 ```
 Which improves the output

-> Expected collection not to be empty because scores should be assigned.
+> Expected scores not to be empty because scores should be assigned.

 but really I would like to change the first part of the text “ Expected collection..” to better describe the context.
 To do this we can give our assertion it’s own named AssertionScope.